ligato/vpp-agent/CONTRIBUTING.md

 [Coding style](CODINGSTYLE.md) and cover the newly added code with tests and documentation.

-The tool used for managing third-party dependencies is [dep](https://github.com/golang/dep).
-After adding or updating a dependency in `Gopkg.toml` run `make dep-install` to download the specified dependencies into the vendor folder.
-To update all of the project's dependencies run `make dep-update`.
+The dependencies are managed using Go modules.
+On any change of dependencies, run `go mod tidy` to update `go.mod`/`go.sum` files.